-1 DFESSIONAL skiing instruct B: Normally this should be fo T n this educational visits form is co be discussed and agreed with the Group leader full name: Signed: Date e: I confirm that this visit has be requirements of the College' een planned with my approval are's Charging Policy. nd that the charges involv ed comply with the Principal name: Signed: Date e: I confirm that this visit has be requirements of the College' een planned with my approval ar nd that the charges involv ed comply with the Board of Director's name: Signed: Date a· Signed.
-Date To be completed by the l Educational Visits Coordinat tor.
-To the group leader: I have checked this application this visit.
-Approval is given. on and am satisfied with all aspec possible. regarding this visit must be discu • parental consent and an e any amendments to these deta itinerary before the party leaves 5. - Your report and evaluat but no later than 14 days ion of the visit including details on a safter the party returns of any incidents should be with me as soon as possible Educational Visits Coordin nator full name: Mr Tim Nav lor
+The information contained in this educational visits form is correct and accur ate.
+I unde rstand that any changes to the information stated must be discussed and agreed with the educational visits coordinator before the visit may take place.
+Group leader full name: Signed: Date: I confirm that this visit has be een planned with my approval and that the charg es involved comply with the requirements of the College' s Charging Policy.
+Principal name: Signed: Date: I confirm that this visit has be een planned with my approval and that the charg es involved comply with the requirements of the College' s Policy.
+Board of Director's name: Signed: Date: To be completed by the Educational Visits Coordinator.
+To the group leader: on and am satisfied with all aspects including the p olanning, or ganisation and staffing of this visit.
+Approval is given.
+Any substantial changes regarding this visit must be discussed and agreed, in writing, with me as soon as possible. · Please ensure that I have any amendments to these details, including a final list of group members, details on parental consent and an itinerary before the party leaves.
+Your report and evaluation of the visit including details of any incidents should be with me as soon as possible but no later than 14 days after the party returns but no later than 14 day saiter the party returns Educational Visits Coordin nator full name: Mr Tim Naylor Signed: Date:

-Date: